tm-web-dev/react-notes/readMe.md

 It allows you to store a value (like a variable) and update it when needed, while also making React re-render the component whenever the value changes.

 ## useCallback React Hook

+The useCallback hook in React is a tool to remember a function so it doesn’t get recreated every time the component re-renders.
+This is useful when you want to optimize performance, especially when passing functions as props to child components or using them in dependencies.

+**Why use useCallback?**

+useCallback is a React Hook that lets you cache a function definition between re-renders.

+Every time a component re-renders, all the functions inside it are recreated.
+If you pass a recreated function to a child component, it can cause unnecessary re-renders, even if the function behaves the same. useCallback helps you avoid this by "caching" the function and only recreating it if its dependencies change.

 ## useEffect React Hook
 ## useRef React Hook